davidgiga1993/octoploy/README.md

 ## Configuration
-In OK8Deploy you define apps, each app can contain multiple yml files.
+In octoploy you define apps, each app can contain multiple yml files.
 Additionally, there is a project configuration which describes the openshift project.

 All yml files will be pre-processed before they will be imported.